Mohitwebdev6/analogwatch/README.md

 # Analogwatch
-This is a analogwatch using html , css and Javascript
+This is a analogwatch using html , css and Javascript.